min2ha/ukwa-site/content/target/37127/index.en.md

   "subject": "EU Referendum"
 }

-# Open Europe: Open Europe poses ten questions for the EU referendum Remain and Leave campaigns

 The Open Europe think tank proposes ten questions or issues for each side to answer or counter if they are to present a convincing and honest case.